Scthe/scthe.github.io/_drafts/neural-nets-implementation-tips.md

 {% endhighlight %}
 *Fragment of my forward kernel.
 Macros used for unrelated reason*

 > That many internal interface changes will break most tests.
-If You want to go with 'move fast and break things' ideology You can save validation error values after each epoch to a file.
+If You want to 'move fast and break things' You can save validation error values after each epoch to a file.
 As long as the values are roughly the same the program will still work correctly.

 ### What to log?

 Everything that is needed to reproduce results.
-This includes hyperparameters, parameters, preprocessing & postprocessing methods, seeds, training/validation set split etc. Good idea is to use Git for settings/result storage  but I’ve found that file based management suits me better.
-But, it is not necessary to log *everything*.
+This includes hyperparameters, parameters, pre and postprocessing methods, seeds, training/validation set split etc. Good idea is to use Git for settings/result storage  but I’ve found that file based management suits me better.
+It is not necessary to log *everything*.
 For example why would You need detailed statistics about each epoch?
-Another case is when calculation of certain value shows up during profiling.
-The most important is reproducibility and crash log.
+Another case is when calculation of certain value show up during profiling.
+As long as You can reproduce the execution and have the crash log it's often enough.
+On the other hand displaying learning progress once in a while is handy.

 > Since the data is heavily restricted to set of training samples and we are crunching numbers with amazing speed the failures do not happen often.
-On the other hand Nvidia's driver sometimes allow out of bounds access which manifests itself when You least expect it.
+On unrelated note Nvidia's driver sometimes allows out of bounds access which manifests itself when You least expect it.

 ### Choosing training samples

 If there is standard sample set for Your domain use it.
 Good example is [MNIST](http://yann.lecun.com/exdb/mnist/ "MNIST sample set") for handwritten numbers.
 Generating samples by hand is actually quite complicated.
-When I started I took small patches from random images and hoped it would infer some general rules that would make my program extremely universal and flexible.
+When I started I took small patches from random images and hoped my program would infer some general rules that would make it extremely universal and flexible.
 This was not a case.
 Fortunately, at least I was able to see that the network works (feature maps for first layer had familiar shapes of gaussian/edge kernels).
 I’d switched to images based on comics/vector graphic and received something recognisable much faster.
 Also important is the number of used samples and training/validation set split.
 With f.e.
 200 samples at Your disposal and 80/20 split only 40 images will be used to measure model's progress.
 This will attribute to huge variance.
 To compare: MNIST consists of over 60,000 images while [ImageNet](http://www.image-net.org/ "ImageNet sample set") over 14,000,000.

 > "The size of training sub-images is fsub = 33.
 Thus the 91-image dataset can be decomposed into 24,800 sub-images, which are extracted from original images with a stride of 14."
 > - Chao Dong, Chen Change Loy, Kaiming He, Xiaoou Tang: "Image Super-Resolution Using Deep Convolutional Networks"